dryyrad/dryyrad/README.md

-## NO!
-Radish Cannot Speak Anything!🤔
+## NO! dryyrad Cannot Speak Anything!🤔
 ### ***So...
 Talk to me in CODE!:shipit:***